Establishing that Blue Light Exposure Contributes

 Scientific inference is a process by which a conclusion is arrived at through logical deduction based on a set of reasonable premises.
 Scientific inference, or logical deduction, is an essential process of science and widely used in theoretical physics and chemistry.
 While these logical deductions are often made using mathematical arguments, any logically based argument is equally valid.
 In biology scientific inference is not often applicable because the complexity of biological systems makes it difficult to formulate an adequate set of well established premises to describe the aspects of a biological system from which a logical conclusion can be derived.

-Sufficient knowledge now appears to exist to allow scientific inference to be used to determine the role that cumulative blue light exposure has on the development of AMD.
+It appears that sufficient knowledge now exists to allow the determination by scientific inference that cumulative blue light exposure promotes the development of AMD.
 Determination that the derived conclusion is not valid would rest on the demonstration that either one or more of the premises used are not correct, that a significant element has not been included in the premises, or that the process of logical deduction is faulty.
 Thus, if at any time the conclusion would be found to at variance with valid empirical results, this would establish that either one or more of the premises are not correct, significant information was not included in the premises, or that the process of logical deduction was flawed.

 Therefore we believe the conclusion that Cummulative Blue Light Exposure Substantially

 Substantially Promotes the Development of Age-related Macular Degeneration (AMD) is scientifically